Applicants for architectural registration must:

 For more information on the ARE, refer to the NCARB website.

 Architects registered to practice in another state may apply for registration by reciprocity.
 Applicants must:

 Military spouses applying for registration should notify board staff immediately.
 Reciprocity applications from military spouses will be expedited and given priority status.
 Executive Order 2012-11

 IMPORTANT: Completion of the reciprocity process, and issuance of a license, is mandatory before any activities constituting the practice of architecture may begin for projects located in Nevada.
 Failure to comply with this state law is a misdemeanor and may result in the denial of your registration.

-NRS Statute 623.180: No person may practice architecture or use the title of architect; or practice residential design or use the title residential designer; or practice as a registered interior designer or use the title of registered interior designer in this state without having a certificate issued to him under the provisions of this chapter.
+NRS Statute 623.180: No person may practice architecture or use the title of architect; or practice residential design or use the title residential designer; or practice as a registered interior designer or use the title of registered interior designer in this state without having a certificate issued to him or her under the provisions of this chapter.

 Temporary certificates of registration to practice architecture are available for the purposes of presenting a proposal for professional services or qualifications.
 Persons applying for a temporary certificate must be NCARB-certified.

 For more information on temporary certificates, see NRS 623.182 or call the board office.

 |Application Forms (if sent from the board office)||$ 25|